Our goal is to unleash the value of Real-World Data in the era of Artificial Intelligence through rigorous analysis and strategic partnerships.

 Real-World Data in Clinical Design and Operations

-At Janssen R&D, we’re harnessing the power of diverse and rich real-world data spanning from omics, electronic health records (EHR), claims, imaging, lab, wearable, consumer data and more and advanced techniques such as Artificial Intelligence/Machine Learning (AI/ML) to derive insights on novel disease targets, patient journey, real-word endpoints, external control arms, AI-augmented patient finding and matching to enhance our clinical trials, and more.
+At Janssen Research & Development, we’re harnessing the power of diverse and rich real-world data spanning from omics, EHR, claims, imaging, lab, wearable, consumer data and more and advanced techniques such as AI/ML to derive insights on novel disease targets, patient journey, real-word endpoints, external control arms, AI-augmented patient finding and matching to enhance our clinical trials, and more.

 With this information at our fingertips, we provide scientists, doctors, and patients the ability to make decisions that are based on novel insights derived from a deep understanding of data.
 Through strategic partnerships and rigorous analysis, we are leveraging the most comprehensive data sets to ensure we understand and can help patients of all backgrounds.

 In another example, real-world data was used to identify novel risk factors associated with a patient’s chances of developing an infection by invasive E. Coli.
 These risk factors were then incorporated into the clinical trial protocol to inform patient enrollment and accelerate the time to study completion.